Written by Slawomir (“Swavak”) Gromadzki, MPH

 – Chlorine (in tap water and swimming pools) is in the same class of chemicals (called halides) as fluoride and it also has calcifying effects.

 – A common cause of hypercalcaemia is dehydration as lack of water in our blood causes a rise in calcium concentrations.

 – Overconsumption of calcium (including milk and dairy products) to prevent osteoporosis creates other mineral deficiencies and causes calcification leading to hardening of arteries (caused by calcium and cholesterol deposits), heart attacks and strokes, calcification of pineal gland, osteoarthritis (caused by calcium deposits), or kidney stones.
 Excessive calcium intake is also believed to contribute to gallstones, hypothyroidism, obesity and type 2 diabetes.
 Studies gave strong evidence that higher calcium intake through supplements can significantly increase heart attacks because excess calcium builds up in the blood vessels causing their hardening and contributing to thickening and blockage.
 A 139% increase in risk was noted in one study (>).

-– Lung cancer, breast cancer and some blood cancers, can increase risk of hypercalcaemia.
-Spread of cancer (metastasis) to your bones also increases your risk.
+– Lung cancer, breast cancer and some blood cancers can increase the risk of hypercalcaemia.
+The spread of cancer (metastasis) to your bones also increases your risk.

 – People who have a condition that causes them to spend a lot of time sitting or lying down can develop hypercalcaemia because over time, bones that don’t bear weight release calcium into the blood.

 – Medications such as lithium (used to treat bipolar disorder) may increase the release of parathyroid hormone.